janheinrichmerker/thuringian-field-names/docs/user-stories.md

 ### Card from search

-**Story:** Having searched for "Hahnengrundweg", I now want to find detailed information about the search result snippet "Hahnengrundweg" with the GND number "7621021-2".
+**Story:** Having searched for "Hahnengrundweg", I now want to find detailed information about the search result snippet "Hahnengrundweg" with the GND number "7621022-4".

 **Details:**
-TODO
+The GND number should link to the DNB database entry.

 ### Details from URL/ID

 **Story:** I've received a [link](http://example.com/details/HisBest_cbu_00038239) to a field name card from a friend, and now want to see detailed information about that.

 **Details:**
-TODO
+Details should include the type, GND number, region, location, utilisation, timestamps, the ID, and license.
+A map should be shown.

 ### Details missing